heybshin/brain2bot-matlab-app/README.md

 This application relies on several external tools and libraries for its functionality:

 - **MATLAB**: The primary platform for this application.
 The app has been tested and developed using versions 2021 and 2022 of MATLAB.
 - **Kinova MATLAB API Wrapper**: This library, available [here](https://github.com/Kinovarobotics/matlab_Kinovaapi_wrapper), provides the necessary tools to interface with Kinova's robotic arms, particularly the Jaco SDK.
+Also provided in this repository, for reference.
 - **BBCI Public**: An essential toolset for EEG data acquisition and processing.
 You can access and set it up from their GitHub repository [here](https://github.com/bbci/bbci_public).

 Ensure you have all these dependencies set up and correctly configured before attempting to run the Brain2Bot application.